How to Set Up a Home Office Guide

 - When shopping for a desk, first try to ascertain what is a comfortable working height for you.
 You may also want to look for desks with lockable drawers so you can keep your accessories safe and at hand.

 - Purchasing a desk chair could prove to be one of the best investments you make for your home office.
 It is advisable to shop for desk chairs with lumbar cushioning and five legs as they offer superior support, even weight distribution and increased stability.
+Take note of office chairs that can offer you extra features, such as a tilt mechanism or adjustable arm rests for maximum comfort.

 - Adding the right storage solutions to your home office can prevent the build-up of clutter on your desk and throughout.
 Consider the likes of bookshelves, filing cabinets and desk tidies as they will allow you to establish greater order over your work space.